sindresorhus/query-string/readme.md

 $ npm install query-string
 ```

+**Not `npm install querystring`!!!!!**

 This module targets Node.js 6 or later and the latest version of Chrome, Firefox, and Safari.
-If you want support for older browsers, or, if your project is using create-react-app v1, use version 5: `npm install query-string@5`.

 ## Usage